 There is a ‘grace period’, but…

-Romanian tax authorities provide taxpayers with a three-month grace period.
+Romanian tax authorities provide taxpayers with a six-month grace period.
 This means that non-compliance with SAF-T obligations (no submission, or incomplete submission, for example) will not be penalized for the time being.
-However, all required files for January, February, and March 2022 will have to be reported by the end of April at the latest.
+However, all required files for January, February, and March 2022 will have to be reported by the end of July at the latest.
 Thereafter, each failure of submit a valid SAF-T report will be subject to relevant fines.
 For example, not submitting D406 within the specified deadline could incur a fine of up to RON 5,000.

 Despite the grace period provided, it is recommended to start preparation for SAF-T reporting as soon as possible.
 In comparison with other e-Tax requirements, the Romanian D406 is to be considered very complex.
 First of all, periodic reporting (without the tax authority’s request) contains not only VAT data (as it does in Poland), but also many additional pieces of information, such as general ledger entries.
 That results in a significant volume of data to be generated and reported each month.